Shahdan Sulaiman

-Shahdan bin Sulaiman (born 9 May 1988) is a Singaporean professional footballer who plays as a midfielder for Hougang United and the Singapore national team.
-Mainly a central-midfielder, he is also capable of playing as a defensive-midfielder or a centre-back.
-He is known for his deliveries from corner kicks and as a free-kick specialist.
+Shahdan bin Sulaiman (born 9 May 1988) is a Singaporean professional footballer who plays as a central-midfielder for Singapore Premier League club Hougang United and the Singapore national team.
+He is known for his free-kick abilities and long-range efforts.

+A versatile player, Sulaiman is also capable of playing either as a defensive-midfielder, attacking-midfielder and occasionally a centre-back.

 Club career

-JDT
+Early career

 Shahdan previously played for S.League clubs Home United, Tampines Rovers & Young Lions.
 He moved to play for the LionsXII in the Malaysia Super League for the 2012 season.
 In 2012, while playing for the LionsXII, Shahdan Sulaiman's impressive form had attracted the attention of the Thai scouts from Pattaya United F.C. who likened him to be a player in the mould of Kaka due to his vision and passing ability.
 He was briefly considered by the Thai club to join as part of their foreign Asian player scheme, but the move did not happen.